invite-frey/wcs-price-sync/README.md

 # WCS Price Sync with Renewal Buffer

 **Plugin Name:** WCS Price Sync with Renewal Buffer
-**Stable tag:** 1.1
+**Stable tag:** 2.0
 **Requires at least:** WordPress 5.5, WooCommerce 8.0, WooCommerce Subscriptions 5.0
 **Tested up to:** WordPress 6.7, WooCommerce 9.5, WooCommerce Subscriptions 6.8
 **Requires PHP:** 7.4
 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Automatically syncs subscription line item prices to the current product price **only when safe** — i.e. only when there is still enough time before the next renewal (configurable buffer period).
+Automatically syncs subscription line item prices to the current product price **only when safe** — i.e. only when there is still enough time before the next renewal (earlier than the period defined by the built-in Renewal timing setting).

 Prevents price changes from applying after renewal reminder emails have already been sent (or are about to be sent), avoiding customer confusion and support tickets.